Zhu Rongji: Cross-strait relations

+Foreign affairs

+Zhu started the China Development Forum in 2000.
+At its inception, the forum was a relatively intimate meeting between Chinese leaders and foreign experts.
+Zhu viewed the meeting as a stress test for leading officials, and encouraged policy debate and discussion with the foreign experts in attendance.

 He took the lead in negotiating China's entry into the World Trade Organization, which the country achieved in 2001 to domestic and international acclaim.
 Joining the WTO opened China to increased foreign investment, but also required it to conform to international conventions of trade, intellectual property, and environmental management.
 Zhu expected that China's entry into the WTO would lead to economic expansion, but also hoped that entering the WTO would force economic and legal changes within China that Zhu himself had little power to implement.